-- Neither the President nor any other member of the Administration has ever asked Judge Bork for his personal or legal views on abortion. - In 1981, Judge Bork testified before Congress in opposition to the proposed Human Life Bill, which sought to reverse Roe v.
+- Judge Bork has never stated whether he would vote to overrule Roe v.
+Wade.
+Some have suggested, however, that Judge Bork ought not to be confirmed unless he commits in advance not to vote to overrule Roe v.
+Wade.
+Traditionally, judicial nominees do not pledge their votes in future cases in order to secure confirmation.
+This has long been regarded as clearly improper.
+Indeed, any judicial nominee who did so would properly be accused not only of lacking integrity, but of lacking an open mind. - In 1981, Judge Bork testified before Congress in opposition to the proposed Human Life Bill, which sought to reverse Roe v.
 Wade by declaring that human life begins at conception.
 Judge Bork called the Human Life Bill "unconstitutional". - Judge Bork has in the past questioned only whether there is a right to abortion in the Constitution. - This view is shared by some of the most notable, mainstream and respected scholars of constitutional law in America: - Harvard Law Professors Archibald Cox and Paul Freund. - Stanford Law School Dean John Hart Ely. - Columbia Law Professor Henry Monaghan. - Stanford law professor Gerald Gunther, the editor of the leading law school casebook on constitutional law, offered the following comments on Griswold v.

 Connecticut, the precursor to Roe v.
 Wade: "It marked the return of the Court to the discredited notion of substantive due process.
 The theory was repudiated in 1937 in the economic sphere.
 I don't find a very persuasive difference in reviving it for the personal sphere.
-I'm a card-carrying liberal Democrat, but this strikes me as a double standard." - Judge Ruth Bader Ginsburg, one of Judge Bork's most liberal colleagues on the D.C.
+I'm a card-carrying liberal Democrat, but this strikes me as a double standard." - Judge Ruth Bader Ginsburg, one of Judge Bork's colleagues on the D.C.
 Circuit, has written that Roe v.
-Wade "sparked public opposition and academic criticism...because the Court ventured too far in the change it ordered and presented an incomplete justification for its action." - The legal issue for a judge is whether it should be the court, or the people through their elected representatives, that should decide our policy on abortion. - If the Supreme Court were to decide that the Constitution does not contain a right to abortion, that would not render abortion illegal.
-It would simply mean that the issue would be decided in the same way as
+Wade "sparked public opposition and academic criticism...because the Court ventured too far in the change it ordered and presented an incomplete justification for its action."

+- The legal issue for a judge is whether it should be the court, or the people through their elected representatives, that should decide our policy on abortion. - If the Supreme Court were to decide that the Constitution does not contain a right to abortion, that would not render abortion illegal.
+It would simply mean that the issue would be decided in the same way as virtually all other issues of public policy--by the people through their legislatures.